Traditional Hot Cross Buns

 These traditional hot cross buns are easy to make and delicious warm served with lashings of butter!

+This recipe is also great for adapting, you can try different additions or take them to a whole new level with my delicious chocolate flavour bun with chocolate chunks.
+Check out my variations section for suggestions.
 And if you love hot cross buns like me you might want to try other flavours like my Orange, Date & Cardamom Hot Cross Buns recipe.
-It is always a real treat when we get to enjoy some of these delicious sticky buns because Easter is the only time I bake them.
+It is always a real treat when we get to enjoy some of these delicious sticky buns because Easter is the only time, I bake them.

 WHAT IS A HOT CROSS BUN ?

 Traditional hot cross buns, date back to the 12th century and are traditionally enjoyed on Good Friday at Easter representing the end of Lent.
 They are recognisable by the white cross on top, signifying the crucifixion of Jesus, sometimes etched into the dough or piped on with icing.

 They are made from an enriched yeasted dough of eggs and butter, filled with spices and various fruits such as currants, raisins, and/or candied citrus fruit peel.
 The spices are also significant in that they represent the spices used to embalm Jesus at his burial.

 If you decide to give this recipe a try, let me know!
 Leave a comment below and rate it – it’s really helpful to me and the other readers.
 And don’t forget to take a picture and tag it #thegourmetlarder on Instagram.
 I love seeing what you come up with! 🙂

 - EASE: easy, just a little time consuming like all bread recipes.